-So ask yourself what kind of travel experience you’re wanting.
+Ask yourself what kind of travel experience you want

 I’ll only briefly touch on this since I’m certainly not an expert in the Spanish language.
 I thought I was much better at Spanish before visiting Costa Rica!
 Many people I know who speak Spanish agree that Central American–and Costa Rican–Spanish in particular can be very difficult to understand.

 Even if you’ve learned Spanish in Central America, Costa Rican Spanish can still be a bit tricky to understand.
-If you learned Spanish from Spain, even more so.
 That’s not to say any way is wrong, better, or worse!
-While this isn’t the most essential of all my Costa Rica travel tips, it’s certainly something I wish to have known beforehand.
+While this isn’t the most essential of all my Costa Rica travel tips, it’s certainly something I wish I’d known beforehand.
 If so, I would have brushed up on my Spanish a little more hardcore than I did.

 I’ve said it a million times and I’ll say it a million more… I love planning.
 I’m a typical Type-A person.
 While I love spontaneity, having a firm plan and itinerary before a trip is a great way to manage anxiety when traveling.

 However, I thought I’d try to be spontaneous for my trip to Costa Rica!

 I booked my accommodations but nothing else–no tours or anything.
 I thought with such a vast tourism industry I wouldn’t have any problems finding companies for the tours and I activities I wanted to do.